validolchik/devops/app_python/PYTHON.md

 Pretty simple in implementation without any headache.
 Also, this small template can be used in future Flask project.

 # Best practices implemented
-* requirements.txt - to mantain all needed packages at once
+* requirements.txt - to maintain all needed packages at once
 * using linter
 * readable code writing
 * using virtual environment